Bridging physiological and perceptual views of autism by means of sampling-based Bayesian inference

-The fist path will involve modifying the probabilistic model in Ref.~\citenum{echeveste2020cortical}, and more concretely its prior, and observing the perceptual consequences of that choice in terms of the observer's posteriors.
+In what follows we will firstly set the basis for this work by recapitulating some of the key findings of Ref.~\citenum{echeveste2020cortical}, relating probabilistic inference, and dynamics in a network model which we will take to describe healthy control subjects.
+We will then make use of the connection between perception and physiology established by this model and take two parallel routes to explore two different theories for autism: a perceptual theory expressed in terms of hypopriors, and a physiological theory concerning impaired inhibition.
+The fist path will involve modifying the probabilistic model under which perception takes place, and more concretely its prior, and observing the consequences of that choice in terms of the observer's posteriors.
 The second path will involve inducing an inhibitory deficit in the neural network whose job is to sample from the corresponding posteriors, and analyzing the effect of that modification in the posteriors represented by the network.
 We will then compare the results of both approaches to determine to what extent these two seemingly unrelated theories are compatible.
-Finally, we will make use of the dynamical predictions of the neural network model to make connections to other empirical findings regarding variability and gamma oscillations in ASD.
+Finally, we show that the induced inhibitory deficit in the network model produces changes in the variability and dynamics of the network.
+We will evaluate these changes in the context of empirical observations in ASD subjects and other theoretical accounts for ASD.
+These include an increase in neural variability, as well as an increase in the power and frequency of gamma oscillations.
+The network also becomes hypersensitive to intense stimuli, displaying stronger transients responses at stimulus onset.